Traci Lords: Early life

+Career

 1984–1986: Pornography career

-At age 15, Kuzma became pregnant by her high school boyfriend.
+At age 15, Lords became pregnant by her high school boyfriend.
 Afraid of her mother's reaction, she went to Hayes for help.
 He arranged for her to have an abortion without her mother's knowledge.
-Looking for a job to get some money, she was introduced to Hayes' friend and started working for her as a babysitter.
-The woman offered to improve Kuzma's job opportunities by helping her get a fake driver's license.
-She provided Kuzma with a new birth certificate on condition that if she were ever caught she would say that she had stolen the phony identification.
-Kuzma now had the alias Kristie Elizabeth Nussman and a new driver's license that stated she was 20 rather than 15 years old.
+Looking for a job to get some money, she was introduced to Hayes's friend and started working for her as a babysitter.
+The woman offered to improve Lords's job opportunities by helping her get a fake driver's license.
+She provided Lords with a new birth certificate on condition that if she were ever caught, she would say that she had stolen the phony identification.
+Lords now had the alias Kristie Elizabeth Nussman and a new driver's license that stated she was 20 rather than 15 years old.
 In February 1984, she answered a newspaper advertisement for Jim South's World Modeling Talent Agency.
 Posing as her stepfather, Hayes drove her to the agency.
 After signing a contract, she began working as a nude model and appeared in magazines such as Velvet, Juggs, and Club.
-During August, when she was selected to model for Penthouse magazine's September 1984 15th-anniversary issue, Kuzma was asked to choose a stage name.
-According to a 1988 interview, she chose Traci—one of the popular names she had longed for growing up—and Lords, after the actor Jack Lord, since she was a fan of the television series Hawaii Five-O, in which he played Steve McGarrett.
+During August, when she was selected to model for Penthouse magazine's September 1984 15th-anniversary issue, Lords was asked to choose a stage name.
+According to a 1988 interview, she chose Traci—one of the popular names she had longed for growing up—and Lords, after the actor Jack Lord, since she was a fan of the television series Hawaii Five-O, in which he played Steve McGarrett. ("Tracy Lord" was also the name of Katharine Hepburn's character in the 1940 film The Philadelphia Story.)